Morchella: Cultivation

 Due to the mushroom's prized fruit bodies, several attempts have been made to grow the fungus in culture.
 In 1901, Repin reported successfully obtaining fruit bodies in a cave in which cultures had been established in flower pots nine years previously in 1892.

 More recently, small-scale commercial growers have had success growing morels by using partially shaded rows of mulched wood.
 The rows of mulch piles are inoculated with morel mushroom spores in a solution of water and molasses which are poured over the piles of mulch and then they are allowed to grow undisturbed for several weeks.
 A solution of wood ashes mixed in water and diluted is subsequently poured over the rows of wood mulch which triggers fruiting of the morels.
 Morels are known to appear after fires and the alkalinity produced by wood ash mixed with water initiate fruit body formation for most species of morels.

 In 2021 it was announced that indoor cultivation of black morels had been successfully achieved after decades of research and experimentation with methods by The Danish Morel Project.
 The project has been able to cultivate 20 lbs of morels per square yard or around 10 kg per square metre with cost estimates expected to be similar to producing white button mushrooms (Agaricus bisporus).
 Previous attempts at cultivation had managed to produce sclerotia but encountered issues in getting them to reliably fruit.
 One of the breakthroughs with this project was growing them in a climate controlled environment in conjunction with grass which is involved in stimulating fruiting in the morel mycelium.
 Cultivation in this manner has been noted to produce superior morels for culinary uses since they can be assured to be insect, slug and dirt free and therefore do not need to be washed and cleaned like foraged morels.
 Since washing morels can negatively impact the texture, reliable cultivation may result in more versatility with this ingredient in the kitchen as well as making the delicacy more affordable and accessible.

 Toxicity

 The consumption of Morchella species can have adverse effects.
 In 2023, a Montana sushi restaurant serving them was linked to 51 people who experienced gastrointestinal illness, with two reported deaths and three other hospitalizations.
 The consumption of raw morels in particular is advised against.
-An unknown toxin can be neutralized via cooking.
+Various hydrazine-based mycotoxins such as Gyromitrin that may be present can be neutralized via cooking.
 Additionally, cooked morels can reportedly cause upset stomachs when consumed with alcohol.

 When eating this fungus for the first time, it is advised to consume a small amount to minimize any allergic reaction.
 As with all fungi, morels for consumption must be clean and free of decay.
 Morels growing in old apple orchards previously treated with the deprecated insecticide lead arsenate may accumulate levels of toxic lead and arsenic that are unsuitable for human consumption.